emdroid/emdroid.github.io/_posts/2020-08-25-project-ares-part-4-ubuntu-on-zfs-encrypted-root.md

 **b) Copy the installation onto the ZFS**:

-- using the "`rsync`" to copy all including the permissions, attributes etc.)
+- using the `"rsync"` to copy all including the permissions, attributes etc.)

 ```bash
 # copy the installation root